10 Ways Dermatologists Switch Up Their Skin Care Routine Every Summer

-Want to know how the top experts change their skin-care regimen when the weather turns warm?
-Here, dermatologists reveal all their secrets.
+Want to know how the top experts change their skin care regimen when the weather turns warm?
+Here, dermatologists reveal their secrets.

 First things first: Get rid of all traces of winter to help your clear, healthy skin shine through!
-Jessica Wu, MD, esteemed board-certified dermatologist and exclusive chief medical advisor for Robin McGraw Revelation, applies Vita-Boost Vitamin Infusion Serum in a thin layer to her face and neck to revive her complexion and brighten dull patches left over from the winter.
-"This serum contains 20 percent vitamin C, the highest concentration that's found in skin care products on the market today," she reveals.
-Skin product safety expert Kayla Mackie recommends exfoliating to remove dead skin and enhance its natural glow, but warns against doing this right before sun exposure, as exfoliation makes the skin more sensitive.
-Mackie uses the Ocean Salt Cleanser from LUSH.
-These are the top sunscreens dermatologists use for themselves.
+Jessica Wu, MD, board-certified dermatologist applies Vita-Boost Vitamin Infusion Serum in a thin layer to her face and neck to revive her complexion and brighten dull patches left over from the winter.
+“This serum contains 20 percent vitamin C, the highest concentration that’s found in skin care products on the market today,” she says.
+Don’t do this right before sun exposure, as exfoliation makes the skin more sensitive.

 Get rid of oil and bacteria